mdaizovi/payments_bot/README.md

 ### Set up Google Docs "Database":

 - Follow [these instructions](https://towardsdatascience.com/turn-google-sheets-into-your-own-database-with-python-4aa0b4360ce7) to set up the Google Sheets API
-- Put the `gs_credentials.json` in the `src/creds` directory of this directory, but DO NOT PUT IT ON GITHUB that file has secrets no one should see.
+- Put the `gs_credentials.json` in the `src/creds` directory of this directory, but DO NOT PUT IT ON GITHUB that file has secrets no one should see. `.gitignore` is already set up to ignore it.

 - Copy [this google sheet](https://docs.google.com/spreadsheets/d/1F_5xXnd_YYUlAuT_UHWWSSmYiYxvSmJTaN2pSen9cO4/edit?usp=sharing)
 - Change the name of the google sheet from `Telegram Bookings Backend EXAMPLE` to `Telegram Bookings Backend`